 Financial default coverage in a travel insurance plan generally refers to when a travel supplier with whom you’ve booked all or part of your trip, and to whom you’ve already given payment for their services, has stopped business operations due to financial reasons.

-Travel insurance coverage for financial default generally refers to the financially motivated cessation of operations of a travel supplier with whom you’ve booked all or part of your trip, and to whom you’ve already given payment for their services.
-Usually, airlines, cruise lines, and tour operators are the kind of suppliers whose financial default would be covered under your travel insurance policy.
-Financial default coverage reimburses you in full only if you are unable to make alternate arrangements to continue with your travel plans; if you’re able to book another flight, for example, your benefits would then be adjusted according to the specific terms of your policy.
+Usually, airlines, cruise lines and tour companies are the kind of suppliers whose financial default would be covered under your travel insurance plan.
+Financial default coverage reimburses in-full only if you are unable to make alternate arrangements to continue with your travel plans.
+If you’re able to book another flight, for example, your benefits would then be adjusted according to the specific terms of your policy.

-Travel insurance is available in many forms, including as a special policy offered to travelers by the cruise lines or booking agencies with whom they’re doing business.
-However, while these add-on policies appear to be the simplest way to get travel insurance, they usually don’t include all the comprehensive coverage you’d get if you purchased your travel insurance from a third party.
-Financial default coverage in particular is one item that is frequently not covered by insurance policies you may purchase from a travel supplier.
+Travel insurance is available in many forms, including as a special plan offered to travelers by the cruise lines or booking agencies with whom they’re doing business.
+While these add-on policies appear to be the simplest way to get travel insurance, they usually don’t include the comprehensive coverage you’d get with a travel insurance plan from a third party like InsureMyTrip.
+Financial default coverage, in particular, is one item that is frequently not covered by insurance policies you may purchase from a travel supplier.